- Our Blog

 The Agg is more than an index.
 It’s the basis for financial products that represent large fixed-income allocations for many investors.
 What’s wrong with that?

 As portfolio management techniques advanced in the 1970s, it became increasingly important to measure bond performance.
-So in 1973, a bond index was created, and after a series of acquisitions culminating in 2016, it became known as the Bloomberg Barclays U.S. Aggregate Bond Index or the Agg.
-Today, the Agg is composed of over 9,300 bonds worth nearly $20 trillion.
+So in 1973, a bond index was created, and after a series of acquisitions culminating in 2016, it became known as the Bloomberg U.S. Aggregate Bond Index or the Agg.
+In 2022, the Agg is composed of over 12,597 bonds worth more than $25 trillion.

-- The Agg is heavily weighted toward U.S. government exposure.
-Just because there are thousands of securities in the Agg doesn’t mean that it’s well- diversified across sectors of the bond market.
-In 2007, the Agg was 22% U.S. Treasuries, but that has increased to 38% today.
-Factoring in debt issued by government agencies and mortgage-backed securities (MBS), the total government exposure is now over 70%.
+The Agg is heavily weighted toward U.S. government exposure.
+Just because there are thousands of securities in the Agg doesn’t mean that it’s well-diversified across sectors of the bond market.
+In 2007, the Agg was 22% U.S. Treasuries, but that has increased to 40% in 2022.
+Factoring in debt issued by government agencies and mortgage-backed securities (MBS), the total government exposure is now over 73%.

-- The largest components of the Agg don’t provide a lot of diversification.
-The top two components of the Agg — U.S. Treasuries and MBS — have an 82% correlation.
+The largest components of the Agg don’t provide a lot of diversification.
+The top two components of the Agg — U.S. Treasuries and MBS — have an 81% correlation.
 That means that historically, returns for those sectors moved in the same direction most of the time.
-Less-correlated sectors either form a much smaller component of the Agg or — in the case of sectors like U.S. corporate high-yield and emerging market bonds — are not represented in the Agg at all.
+Less correlated sectors either form a much smaller component of the Agg or — in the case of sectors like U.S. corporate high-yield and emerging market bonds — are not represented in the Agg at all.

 The bond benchmark represents the largest issuers of debt, but not necessarily the best opportunities for fixed-income investors.
 It also doesn’t foster diversification, with high historical correlations among its largest components.
 We believe fixed-income investors should look beyond the benchmark.
 To learn more about the Agg and solutions to its shortcomings, read our white paper.